OZI-Project/docs/api/ozi_build.rst

 ^^^^^^^^^^^^^^^^^^^^

 This tells tools like pip to build your project with the OZI.build backend.
-It's a standard defined by PEP 517.
+The :term:`build backend` is a standard defined by PEP 517.
 For any project using OZI.build, it will look like this:

 .. code-block:: toml